Dried orange slices are easy to make, smell wonderful, and can be used in so many ways!

 Here's how to make your own DIY dried orange slices, plus some fun ways to use them.

 Make these before the holidays and hang them on your Christmas tree for a beautiful, rustic ornament.

-I love to have a bunch of dried oranges around during the holidays because they can be used as ornaments, in festive garlands, as garnish on holiday treats, or in potpourri.
+I love to have a bunch of dried oranges around during the holidays because they can be used as ornaments with cinnamon sticks, in festive garlands, as a garnish on holiday treats, or in potpourri.

-You’re going to find all sorts of fun ways to use dried citrus!
-They’re ridiculously easy to make too.
+You're going to find all sorts of great ways to use dried citrus as holiday decor!
+They're ridiculously easy to make, too.